dhellmann/pymotw/PyMOTW/BaseHTTPServer/index.rst

 POST
 ====

 Supporting POST requests is a little more work, because the base class does not parse the form data for us.
-The cgi module provides the FieldStorage class which knows how to parse the form, if we give it the correct inputs.
+The :mod:`cgi` module provides the FieldStorage class which knows how to parse the form, if we give it the correct inputs.

 .. include:: BaseHTTPServer_POST.py
     :literal: